-The Field Museum's committment to ecological stewardship is part of many regional initiatives throughout Chicago Wilderness that connect people and nature.
+The Field Museum's commitment to ecological stewardship is part of many regional initiatives throughout Chicago Wilderness that connect people and nature.
 We invite you to help lend a hand in conserving our important natural areas.

 Stewardship Workdays & Taking Care of Local Preserves

 Along with natural resource managers and stewardship leaders, workdays bring together volunteers to collect seeds, remove invasive species, promote healthy and diverse habitats, and learn about the plants and animals in local preserves.

 - Join us on The Field Museum led volunteer stewardship days and helps connect local residents to nature.

 - Check out places to volunteer throughout the Forest Preserve District of Cook County and Chicago Wilderness.